General Hospital actress Sonya Eddy dies at 55 - ExBulletin

 General Hospital actress Sonya Eddy dies at 55

-Sonya Eddybest known for her role as Epiphany Johnson on the ABC soap opera general hospitaldied at age 55, The variety confirmed.
+Sonya Eddy, best known for her role as Epiphany Johnson on the ABC soap opera General Hospital, has died aged 55, The variety confirmed.

 I am heartbroken by the loss of the amazing Sonya Eddy.
 I really loved her not only as an actress, but as a friend.
 The lights in the center of the nurses’ station will now be a little dimmer, but its spirit and light will live on both in the show and in our setting.
 On behalf of the entire GH cast and crew, we send our deepest condolences to his family, friends, and fans.
 She will be greatly missed.
 Frank Valentini, executive producer of General Hospital, said in a statement.

-Eddy joined the long-running hospital drama in 2006 as a candid, no-frills nurse, and starred in the role for 543 episodes, appearing as recently as last October.
-The character was a head nurse and was the mother of Stan Johnson (played by Kiko Ellsworth) who was killed off the show in 2007 following a mob hit.
+Eddy joined the long-running hospital drama in 2006 as a straight-forward, no-frills nurse, and starred in the role for 543 episodes through 2015.
+The character served as head nurse and was the mother of Stan Johnson (played by Kiko Ellsworth) who was killed off the show in 2007 following a mob hit.
 In real life, Eddy was also a licensed vocational nurse.

-She left an indelible mark on everyone she touched, on and off screen, Tyler Ford, her producing partner at Eddy Ford Entertainment, said in a statement.

 Her television career includes roles on shows such as MarriedWith Children, The Drew Carey Show, Murphy Brown, Seinfeld, Home Improvement and a recurring role on Joan of Arcadia.
 In addition to his permanent role as Epiphany Johnson on General Hospital, Eddy also played the character on the primetime spin-off series, General Hospital: Night Shift, and was elevated to a main cast member of the short-lived series.